szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - Duration of backstab every hit increased to 7 seconds.
 Other effects last for 2 more rounds.
   - For the duration and one round after, grants immunity to critical misses and +10% critical hit chance.
   - **Single-classed thieves** gain additional bonuses: +2 Damage, +2 THAC0, +1 APR, and a further +5% critical hit chance.
 - **Avoid Death**: Now acts as a "panic button."
 For 3 seconds after activation, the rogue cannot be killed by HP damage and automatically succeeds on all saving throws.
 The ability's original effects remain active for the full duration.
-The description is also updated to mention its protection against level drain.
+The description is also updated to mention its (vanilla) protection vs. level drain.

 ### Make a selection of HLAs unable to be breached (2150) (BG2EE EET)

 I do not find abilities that tap into "inner strength" or pure skill-based physical abilities a candidate for breach.
 If they're not dispellable, then they're not breachable either.
 What exactly is the spell supposedly dispelling?
 The following abilities are no longer breachable:

 - **Evasion and Improved Evasion:** You're concentrating on your epic dodging skills as a rogue, using your training and experience.
 Can you "breach" reflexes and experience?
 NO!
-- **Assassination:** You're using your training in hitting on weak points unexpectedly in a superior manner, exerting such an amazing ability, you always succeed, even if the target is not hit unexpectedly.
+- **Assassination:** You're using your training in hitting on weak points in a superior manner, exerting such an amazing ability, you always succeed, even if the target is not hit unexpectedly.
 Can you breach assassination skills?
 NO!
 - **Avoid Death:** You're using your training and nigh-preternatural roguish luck to escape terrible odds and stubbornly survive.
 Can you breach luck and survival skills?
 NO!
 - **Hardiness:** The warrior is concentrating on defending, bearing blows and the pain, to survive the punishment inflicted upon them, using their training and experience.
 - **Resist Magic:** Same as Hardiness.
 This one I find harder to rationalize in an earthly way, but regardless, it's a warrior-borne ability, so I see no need to effectively consider it magical.